entigolabs/infralib-lab/quickstart/3/readme.txt

-#Infralib - Lab 3: Custom code and modules
+#Infralib - Dependency injection, Custom code and Change management

 In this lab custom Terraform code and modules are added to customize the existing project.
 Find out how Infralib Agent can help with module configuration and automatic approval.